Dear Friends of the Mount Pleasant Farmers’ Market,

 People’s Bao: Peter has Chinese steamed edamame buns with tender, slow roasted free range heritage pork or duck.
 Also available are hot Asian soups to enjoy at the market or cold to take home. peoplesbao.com

 Craft Kombucha: Mount Pleasant’s neighborhood kombucha brewery, Craft Kombucha brings balance to your life and your body.
-Last chance to up your refillable bottles with one of our unique and delicious flavors, fresh from the tap. www.craftkombucha.com
+Each Saturday, fill up your refillable bottles with one of our unique and delicious flavors, fresh from the tap. www.craftkombucha.com

 Hilana Falafel: Will be bringing delish falafel wraps as well as humus and baba ghanouj.